THIS IS TOOTSIES

 Willie Nelson sang “Always On My Mind” for the first time at Tootsies.

-Tootsie kept a cigar box full of IOUs from hungry pickers and writers whom she gave food and drinks to.
+Tootsie kept a cigar box of IOUs from hungry pickers and writers she fed.

-Kris Kristoffersen and Willie Nelson were known to sweep floors to settle their bar tabs.
+Kris Kristoffersen was known to sweep floors to settle his bar tab.

-A painter Tootsie hired mistakenly painted the exterior in a bright shade of purple, and “Tootsie’s Orchid Lounge” was born.
+Tootsie hired a painter who mistakenly painted the exterior a bright shade of purple.

 A part of "Coal Miner's Daughter" was filmed at Tootsies.

-Keith Urban and Steven Tyler surprised patrons with an impromptu performance on main stage.
+Keith Urban & Steven Tyler's impromptu performance on main stage.

 Kid Rock performing at Tootsies Birthday Bash, an annual block party on Broadway.